 If yes, on which date?
 DD/MM/YYYY Insert the date of the development consent(s) issuance.
 Information must be correlated to the rest of the document.
-If no, when was the formal request for the development consent introduced? in no, when was the formal request for the development consent introduced.
+If no, when was the formal request for the development consent introduced?
 DD/MM/YYYY EXPECTED CONTENTS AND SPECIFIC NOTES: Insert the date when the formal request for the last development consent was or will be introduced.
 By which date is the final decision expected?
 DD/MM/YYYY EXPECTED CONTENTS AND SPECIFIC NOTES: Insert the date when the last development consent is expected to be issued.
 Specify the competent authority or authorities which have given or will give the development consent.
 Fill in the text box.
 Extend the text box as necessary.